martinerrazquin/ds_projects/kaggle/titanic/README.md

 ### Titanic1

-This notebooks achieves a decent public leaderboard score of around $0.7511$ (accuracy), although there was no heavy focus in leaderboard-score-oriented model tuning nor feature engineering.
+This notebook achieves a decent public leaderboard score of around $0.7511$ (accuracy), although there was no heavy focus in leaderboard-score-oriented model tuning nor feature engineering.
 It instead emphasizes usage of different libraries such as:

 * *Matplotlib/Seaborn* for different insightful plots during EDA.
 * *Pandas* for data analysis and manipulation.